Shopify/hydrogen-v1/docs/framework/deployment.md

 #### Worker sub request caching requirements

-In order for Cloudflare worker's Cache API to work, you must have:
+For the Cloudflare Workers' Cache API to work, you need to have the following:

-- A Cloudflare domain (Cannot be the `worker.dev` that Cloudflare gives you)
+- A Cloudflare domain.
+This can't be `worker.dev`, which Cloudflare provides.
-- A DNS record for that domain `A example.dev 192.0.2.1 Proxied`
+- A DNS record for the Cloudflare domain.
+For example, `A example.dev 192.0.2.1 Proxied`.
 - A worker route that points to the Cloudflare domain

+> Note:
-> Note: Above requirement may be different for enterprise accounts
+> Requirements might be different for Cloudflare enterprise accounts.